twenty seven springs

 The research explores various visual artists and photographers who connect their work with family dynamics.
 Drawing on my personal narratives and correspondence with my father, it navigates themes such as generational silence, family, and Italian patriarchal culture.

-The project was supported by M.C. de Visser Fonds.
+The project was supported by M.C. de Visser Fonds

 In a game of hide-and-seek with the past, I always searched for the stories hidden in every corner of the garden, a place that carries the roots of my father's family, whom I have never met and about whom my father has never told me anything about.